 Identical twins Lexie Kite, Ph.D. and Lindsay Kite, Ph.D. are co-founders of the non-profit Beauty Redefined and More Than a Body, LLC, and experts in the work of body image resilience.
 They reach millions worldwide via research-backed online education available on their website, social media, and through speaking events to tens of thousands across the US.
-Their forthcoming book, More Than a Body, is published by Houghton Mifflin Harcourt and hits shelves December 29, 2020.
+Their new book, More Than a Body, is published by Houghton Mifflin Harcourt and has received incredible reviews.
 While many well-intentioned people promote positive body image from the basis of helping women realize and embrace their beauty, More Than a Body changes the conversation about body image by telling girls and women they are MORE than beautiful.
 Lexie and Lindsay assert positive body image is about feeling positively toward your body overall, not just what it looks like.

 The More Than a Body mantra is: “Women are more than just bodies.
 See more.
 Be more.”
 This expanded definition of positive body image provides the foundation for their overall mission to promote body image resilience, or the ability to become stronger *because* of the difficulties and shame women experience in their bodies, not *in spite of* those things.
 Through both research and personal experiences, More Than a Body works to arm girls and women with the tools to become resilient in the face of objectification and unreal ideals about female bodies.